Cognician: Awards and recognition

 In 2010, Cognician received local and international recognition at the Cape Town Activa Awards, Seedcamp Johannesburg, the Seedcamp London finals and by being named one of Europe's top 11 startups at the TechCrunch Europas Awards.

 In August 2013, the Kayton brothers were among 17 high impact entrepreneurs selected by Endeavor to join its global network of entrepreneurs.

 In October 2014, Cognician's Leadership Accelerator program received the Best Soft Skills Solution award at DevLearn's DemoFest in Las Vegas.

 In February 2017, Recruiting Daily selected Cognician as one of the top 100 HR technologies and recruiting tools worth watching in Q1 2017.

 Pivot

 Cognician's initial aim was to work with publishers to adapt non-fiction books into cogs for the consumer market (B2C).
 In March 2011, Cognician launched their first book-to-cog adaption which was based on The Decision book by Mikael Krogerus and Roman Tschäppeler.
 But the company soon found traction selling to enterprises (B2B) and decided to pivot.
 In July 2011 the company signed its first enterprise contract with The Allan Gray Orbis Foundation for the creation of 120 cogs aimed at developing high impact leaders and entrepreneurs among its fellows.
-Other clients followed, including De Beers, DNV-GL, Incitec Pivot Limited, Lloyds Register, Rodan + Fields, Diageo, Beam Suntory, Dimension Data, Cindy Solomon & Associates, The Allan Gray Orbis Foundation, Allan Gray Limited, Rand Merchant Bank, Standard Bank, Competitive Capabilities International, Telkom and others.
+Other clients followed, including De Beers, DNV-GL, Incitec Pivot Limited, Lloyds Register, Rodan + Fields, Diageo, Suntory Global Spirits, Dimension Data, Cindy Solomon & Associates, The Allan Gray Orbis Foundation, Allan Gray Limited, Rand Merchant Bank, Standard Bank, Competitive Capabilities International, Telkom and others.